 The bill would amend the Corrections Code to specify that, if a parolee convicted of first- or second-degree criminal sexual conduct (CSC), other than a parolee subject to lifetime electronic monitoring under Section 85 of the Code, were placed on parole, the parole board could require that the parolee be subject to electronic monitoring.

-The electronic monitoring would have to be conducted in the same manner, and be subject to the same requirements, as described in Section 85 and in Section 520n of the Michigan Penal Code, except that the electronic monitoring would have to continue only for the duration of the term of parole and a violation by the parolee of any of the requirements specified in Section 520n would be a violation of a condition of parole, not a felony violation.
-The bill is tie-barred to House Bills 5531 and 5532.
+The electronic monitoring would have to be conducted in the same manner, and be subject to the same conditions, as described in Section 85 and in Section 520n of the Michigan Penal Code, except as follows:

+- -- The electronic monitoring would have to continue only for the duration of the term of parole. - -- A violation by the parolee of any of the conditions specified in Section 520n would be a violation of a condition of parole, not a felony violation.

 (Section 520n of the Michigan Penal Code is proposed by House Bill 5531 (H-3).
 Under that bill, a person convicted of first- or second-degree CSC when he or she was at least 17 years old and the victim was under 13 would have to be sentenced to lifetime electronic monitoring as provided under Section 85 of the Corrections Code.
-A person sentenced under Section 520n would be guilty of a felony punishable by up to two years' imprisonment and/or a maximum fine of \$2,000 if he or she intentionally removed, defaced, altered, destroyed, or failed to maintain the electronic monitoring device in working order; failed to notify the Department of Corrections (DOC) that the electronic monitoring device was damaged; or failed to reimburse the DOC or its agent for the cost of the monitoring.
+A person sentenced under Section 520n who did any of the following would be guilty of a felony punishable by up to two years' imprisonment and/or a maximum fine of \$2,000:

+- -- Intentionally removed, defaced, altered, destroyed, or failed to maintain the electronic monitoring device in working order. - -- Failed to notify the Department of Corrections (DOC) that the electronic monitoring device was damaged. - -- Failed to reimburse the DOC or its agent for the cost of the monitoring.

 Section 85 of the Corrections Code is proposed by House Bill 5532 (H-1).
-That bill would establish a lifetime electronic monitoring program in the DOC for those sentenced under House Bill 5531 (H-3).
+That bill would establish a lifetime electronic monitoring program in the DOC.
+The program would have to implement a system of monitoring individuals released from parole, prison, or both parole and prison, who were sentenced by the court to lifetime electronic monitoring.
+The program would have to track the movement and location of each individual from the time he or she was released on parole or from prison until his or her death.
+An individual sentenced to lifetime electronic monitoring would have to wear or otherwise carry an electronic monitoring device in the manner prescribed by the program and reimburse the DOC or its agent for the actual cost of electronically monitoring the individual.
 The bill would define "electronic monitoring" as a device by which, through global positioning satellite or other means, an individual's movement and location are tracked and recorded.)